PauloOrtizF/predictive-brain-lab.github.io/hpc_cluster.md

 ## Data Analysis Software

 To run the different options of software in the cluster, a tool called **Environment Modules** is used.
 This allows you to see all the different programs installed already installed in the cluster as well as their different versions.
 From there, you can load the one you need and use it accordingly.
-On this [page](https://hpc.dccn.nl/docs/cluster_howto/software-modules.html), you can find more information on how to check and loaf software in the cluster.
+On this [page](https://hpc.dccn.nl/docs/cluster_howto/software-modules.html), you can find more information on how to check and load software in the cluster.
 If you want to get a more hands-on approach, check [this set of exercises](https://hpc.dccn.nl/docs/cluster_howto/exercise_env_modules/exercise.html) before diving in with your own work.

 Certain applications are widely used and do not require any loading to connect to the cluster. **Utility scripts** are provided to integrate with job submissions to the Torque cluster.
 These applications are MATLAB, R and Jupyter Notebooks.
 For more information on what these are and how to use them see [here](https://hpc.dccn.nl/docs/cluster_howto/software-scripts.html).